ibm-cloud-architecture/eda-rt-inventory-gitops/README.md

 ./createTopics.sh
 ```

-* Execute the demonstration using the script in :[refarch-eda/scenarios/realtime-inventory](https://ibm-cloud-architecture.github.io/refarch-eda/scenarios/realtime-inventory/#demonstration-script-for-the-solution)
+* Execute the demonstration using the script in: [refarch-eda/scenarios/realtime-inventory](https://ibm-cloud-architecture.github.io/refarch-eda/scenarios/realtime-inventory/#demonstration-script-for-the-solution)

 Then for the simulator the console is: [http://localhost:8080/#/](http://localhost:8080/), and
 follow the demo script defined in [this article](https://ibm-cloud-architecture.github.io/refarch-eda/scenarios/realtime-inventory/#demonstration-script-for-the-solution).